 Snow Plus Adventure: Iran is

-- A 6 or 9-day stay – 6 days of skiing or snowboarding in 4 different ski resorts (Tochal, Dizin, Shemshak, Darbandsar)
+- 7 days of skiing or snowboarding in 4 different ski resorts (Tochal, Dizin, Shemshak, Darbandsar)

 - Off-piste riding accompanied by a local guide and ski instructor Sina Shamyani